Last updated on : 12 Jul, 2025

 Teenagers aged 14 to 18 years | 25.2–30.8 grams |

 Dietary fibre is essential for our health, but did you know there are two distinct types – insoluble and soluble fibre?
-Understanding what these are, how they work and where to find them can help us make better dietary choices.
+Understanding what these are, how they work, and what food contain them can help us make better dietary choices.

 Whole grains are an excellent source of fibre because they contain all parts of the grain — the bran, germ, and endosperm.